Polymer/old-docs-site/polymer.md

 |-
 createdCallback | created | an instance of the element is created
-- | ready | The `<polymer-element>` has been fully prepared (e.g. Shadow DOM created, property observers setup, event listeners attached, etc.) enteredViewCallback | enteredView | an instance was inserted into the document leftViewCallback | leftView | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }
+- | ready | The `<polymer-element>` has been fully prepared (e.g. Shadow DOM created, property observers setup, event listeners attached, etc.) attachedCallback | attached | an instance was inserted into the document detachedCallback | detached | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }